-Capping a decade-long effort, plans are now underway to complete and launch the shedra or monastic college at Surmang Dutsi Til monastery in eastern Tibet.
+The shedra or monastic college at Surmang Dutsi Til monastery in eastern Tibet has been launched and now needs ongoing support.
 This new shedra is a magnificent 25,000 square foot structure that promises educational opportunities for monks and nuns as well as lay people of all ages, including girls and boys in the Surmang valley.
-The Pema Chödrön Foundation grant of $150,000—which we are more than halfway to matching—has finally put the completion and launch of the Surmang Shedra in reach, scheduled for the coming summer and fall.
+Thanks to the Pema Chödrön Foundation grant and individual contributors for generous gifts that allowed the completion of the Surmang Shedra complex.

 History of the Shedra